neerajbisht21/Minor_Project/README.md

 # Minor_Project
-This is the minor project that I submitted for my graduation.
+This is the minor project that I submitted during graduation for 6th sem.